Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Some locks come with a mount, or they can be purchased separately.
 This is one of the easiest ways to transport your lock.
 Mounts are designed to keep your lock secure and out of your way, and most are simple and sleek.
 Where you place the bike lock mount depends on the shape of your frame, what other accessories you desire, and your personal style.

 Easy to install, safe, and out of your way, pannier bags are a great addition to any bike—particularly if you’re in it for the long haul.
-Like most accessories they range in price and quality, but even a simple style gets the job done.
+Like most accessories, they range in price and quality, but even a simple style gets the job done.
 You’ll know your bike lock is always right where you need it.
 Like the backpack option, the rest of your gear is also at your fingertips, but it doesn’t weigh you down.

 The only downside is that you might not like the appearance, so if you’re particular about style, it might not be your bag.

 If you have a basket, you can certainly toss your lock in there.
 If you just have a bike rack over the rear wheel, you can rig up a Velcro or bungee chord situation for any style of lock.
-These can be simple, budget conscious solutions, but…
+These can be simple, budget-conscious solutions.

-You might find that the vibrations from your ride cause a distracting noise or wiggle the lock loose, and heavy chain locks may disrupt your balance.
+However, you might find that the vibrations from your ride cause a distracting noise or wiggle the lock loose, and heavy chain locks may disrupt your balance.

 This really only works for cable locks (the least secure of the bunch), and cable locks have been known to cause some damage to bikes when used this way.
 The bike lock can also impede your ability to pedal.
-It gets the job done in a pinch, but it’s not a great long term solution—particularly if you’re attached to your paint job.
+It gets the job done in a pinch, but it’s not a great long-term solution—particularly if you’re attached to your paint job.
 Eventually you’ll have to strip the paint off your bike and have it re-done.

-Over the handlebars
+Over the Handlebars

 If you really want to keep it simple, or you’re just popping out for a quick jaunt, you can carry some locks on your person.
 The biggest concern here is safety, and it’s not recommended for the long term.
 If you do choose to keep your lock on you, ensure it is securely fastened and doesn’t impede your ability to ride with ease and control.